Skip to content

 This week, I collaborated in an interesting support case regarding Eventhouse on Fabric’s Real-Time Intelligence (RTI).
 A customer had enabled OneLake Availability on their Eventhouse tables.
 Naturally, they expected the feature to mirror their streaming data into their Lakehouse in a matter of seconds.
 Instead, they noticed it was taking several minutes for the data to surface in the Delta table.

 If you are encountering this same delay, I want to be entirely straightforward: at the time of writing, this is the expected behavior.
 It is easy to assume that because Eventhouse handles real-time ingestion so beautifully, its OneLake mirroring capabilities would do the same.
 However, the mechanics of how data is flushed to OneLake fundamentally shift the architectural goal from real-time streaming to optimized batch querying.
-Let’s break down exactly why this happens, the trade-offs involved, and how to choose the right querying strategy for your use case.

 The “Small File” problem and adaptive buffering